 The audit of these journals is essential to ensure that financial statements present a true and fair view of business activities.
 Since vouchers form the basis of journal entries, these journals are also known as books of original entry.
 Proper accounting principles and methods must be followed, and all entries must be supported by valid vouchers and approved by management to ensure accuracy.

-Different Types of Audit of Journals
+Types of Journals and Their Purpose

 Audit of Cash Journals (Cash Book)